A: Call roadside assistance first: 24 hour roadside assistance 1800 674 374

 A: Seat belts are mandatory in Australia.
 Therefore, the number of passengers allowed would depend on the number of seat belts in the vehicle.

 Click here for more information on the number of passengers that can fit into each of our vehicles.

 A: Pick up and return of vehicles is at our depots (not airports).
 Our depots are close to the airports.
 On return of the vehicle it is your responsibility to make your way to your next destination.

 A: Child seats can only be fitted in certain models.
 We can provide a child seat that complies with local laws.
 You must inform us at the time of the booking if a child seat will be used in the vehicle, whether or not you provide your own, so that the appropriate installations can be made.

-A: It is very important to ensure that you have enough money on your credit card to cover for a bond, as they can range from $2,000 to $7,500.
+A: It is very important to ensure that you have enough money on your credit card to cover for a bond, as they can range from $0 to $3000 depending on your chosen security bond option..
 Check with your bank that your daily limit is set appropriately to prevent potential delay to getting on the road.

 A: All payments must be made in Australian dollars and we accept any of the following: